niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/stock_mod.md

 - Barcode/QR reader
 - The default launcher has been changed to the trebuchet launcher with some extra customization options
 - Changed the bootanimation to one with sound
+- Added Busybox on /system

-# - The kernel is already pre-rooted with Magisk 27.0
+# The kernel is already pre-rooted with Magisk 27.0

 Bugs: